jcosborn/qex/README.md

 QEX is a high-level framework for lattice field operations written in the language [Nim](https://nim-lang.org).

+It provides optimized lattice field operations, including SIMD support, for CPU architectures (native GPU support is currently experimental).
+Since Nim compiles to native C/C++, directly calling any C/C++ lattice code or library from QEX is relatively easy to do.

 Some simple code examples are here [ex0.nim](src/examples/ex0.nim) [ex1.nim](src/examples/ex1.nim).